-One of the simplest but most powerful metrics is a count of every single interaction your team has had with your customers over a given period.
+One of the simplest but most important metrics is a count of every single interaction your team has had with your customers over a given period.
 Tracking this over time can give you a 360 degree view of support trends.
-Are we seeing support requests spike at certain times of the day?
+Are we seeing support requests and support tickets spike at certain times of the day?
 Are we experiencing more bugs in our product?
 It’s a good place to start when building a customer support hiring plan, and gives you a good idea of how much work is on your team’s collective plate.

 Be warned – taking total conversations as your only metric can be misleading.
 Not all conversations are created equal – some queries don’t need to be responded to or can be quickly resolved by pointing to knowledge base resources, while others were never meant for your team in the first place.

 2. Conversations per teammate

 At Intercom, we track the number of conversations that each teammate handles (more traditional customer support operations would call them cases).
 It’s a great way of showing when and where the team is being overworked and needs backup.
 In addition, we have benchmarks for the number of conversations per day we expect an individual to handle based on their role and support experience.
 These benchmarks give everyone a clear idea of what is expected of them.

 That said, there are many reasons an individual might fall short of a given benchmark.
-For example, the individual may have encountered a low first contact resolution rate for the day because they got wrapped up in solving a particularly complex issue for a customer.
+For example, the individual may have encountered a low first contact resolution rate for the day because they got wrapped up in solving a customer’s issue which was particularly complex.
 Recently, we have decided to use this metric as a KPI for individual reps and engineers on the team.
 But we still feel strongly that it’s not a quota, but a conversation starter.

 3. Conversations per teammate per day